UPPS 01.04.26 - Intellectual Property: Inventions, Discoveries and Patents (IDP)

 ASSIGNMENT AND PROTECTION PROCEDURES

 Creators shall execute appropriate assignment or other documents required to set forth effectively the ownership and rights to IDP and tangible research property.
-The OTC prescribes and provides assignment agreements.
+TTC prescribes and provides assignment agreements.

-The OTC, in collaboration with the IP Committee, will determine whether Texas State desires to commit funding to obtain protection for the inventions and discoveries, and shall so notify the creators of the decision.
-In many cases, before making a final decision, the OTC will identify one or more licensees who will bear the cost of obtaining patent protection.
+TTC, in collaboration with the IP Committee, will determine whether Texas State desires to commit funding to obtain protection for the inventions and discoveries, and shall so notify the creators of the decision.
+In many cases, before making a final decision, TTC will identify one or more licensees who will bear the cost of obtaining patent protection.

 OBLIGATIONS TO SPONSORS

-- The OTC, in cooperation with the Office of Sponsored Programs, shall coordinate reporting requirements and other obligations to research sponsors regarding IDP or economically significant tangible research property developed under a research contract or grant, including obligations to the United States Government Code, 37CFR, Section 401.
+- TTC, in cooperation with Post-Award Support Services, shall coordinate reporting requirements and other obligations to research sponsors regarding IDP or economically significant tangible research property developed under a research contract or grant, including obligations to the United States Government Code, 37CFR, Section 401.

 AVOIDANCE OF CONFLICTS

 Per TSUS policy, Chapter III, Section 12.
-(16), any employee subject to this policy shall report in writing to the OTC, or its designee, the name of any business entity as referred to therein in which the person has an interest or for which the person serves as a director, officer, or employee and shall be responsible for submitting a revised written report upon any change in the interest or position held by such person in such business entity.
-The OTC (or designee) will collect these reports and forward them to the president via the associate vice president for Research and Federal Relations and the provost.
+(16), any employee subject to this policy shall report in writing to TTC, or its designee, the name of any business entity as referred to therein in which the person has an interest or for which the person serves as a director, officer, or employee and shall be responsible for submitting a revised written report upon any change in the interest or position held by such person in such business entity.
+TTC (or designee) will collect these reports and forward them to the president via the AVPR and the provost and vice president for Academic Affairs.

 Dividend income and income from the sale or disposition of equity interests held by Texas State pursuant to agreements relating to IDP shall belong to Texas State and shall be distributed in accordance with the provisions of this policy.
 Dividend income and income from the sale or disposition of an equity interest held by a Texas State employee pursuant to an agreement between Texas State and a business entity relating to rights in IDP conceived, created, discovered, invented, or developed by such employee shall belong to the employee.